Fluency and Comprehension Boot Camp!

 - Teach your students how to track more detailed reading mistakes (e.g., skipping words, mispronouncing words, inserting words during reading).

-- Have students complete the Work It!
-Fluency Reading activity.
+- Have students complete the Reading for Fluency: Through the Looking-Glass activity.

 - Use a projector and a computer with Internet access to display the online timer to coordinate reading rounds throughout the lesson.